appcypher/networks_and_filesystems/README.md

 ### macOS

-- Runs as root with wheel group
+- Run as root with wheel group
-- Uses launchd's security features
+- Use launchd's security features
 - Proper file permissions for all components